puppetlabs/bolt/documentation/bolt_installing.md

 Bolt packages include their own copy of Ruby.

-When you install gems for use with Bolt, use the `--user-install` flag to avoid requiring privileged access for installation.
+When you install gems for use with Bolt, use the `--user-install` command-line option to avoid requiring privileged access for installation.
 This option also enables sharing gem content with Puppet installations — such as when running `apply` on `localhost` — that use the same Ruby version.

 To install a gem for use with Bolt, use the command appropriate to your operating system: